TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 A bunch of satellites in an N-body simulation have nothing to do with a bunch of satellites landed on a planet.
 The planet also rotates, which moves everything landed on it too.
 This calls upon the need for CoordinateSpaces.

 CooridnateSpaces groups satellites together to be part of the same reference frame, centered around a parent Satellite.
-A good example is a planet owning a CooridnateSpace for its landed Satellites, which means CoordinateSpaces should be optionally rotatable (not yet implemented).
+A good example is a planet owning a CoordinateSpace for its landed Satellites, which means CoordinateSpaces should be optionally rotatable (not yet implemented).
 A patched conics implementation may want a CoordinateSpace around every orbit-able Satellite.

 Satellites can be handed off between CoordinateSpaces.
-This won't be discusseed in detail here; but in short, the process relies on a few queues.
+This won't be discussed in detail here; but in short, the process relies on a few queues.

 On a technical level, CoordinateSpaces store contiguous buffers of Satellites integer IDs, positions, and other additional data like velocity that may be needed to calculate trajectories.
 CoordinateSpaces are free to store data any way they want.
 This allows them to be specialized for whichever operations are performed on them (such as N-body).
 Their buffers are exposed through **read-only** [strided array views](https://doc.magnum.graphics/corrade/classCorrade_1_1Containers_1_1StridedArrayView.html) to be accessed externally.
 These are referred to as **CComp** for coordinate components.
 All CoordinateSpaces must output CCompX, CCompY, and CCompZ as a common interface, which are Cartesian 64-bit signed integers.

-X, Y, and Z are separated, because SIMD computations favor each to be on their own buffer.
+X, Y, and Z coordinates are stored in separate arrays, because SIMD computations favor a Struct of Arrays data layout.

 CoordinateSpaces are stored in the Universe and are addressable with an index.

 Two important Universe components are used to track CoordinateSpace data:
 * **UCompInCoordspace**: Stores the index to which CoordinateSpace a Satellite is part of
-* **UCompCoordspaceIndex**: Stores the Satellite's index inside the CoordnateSpace, used to access CComps.
+* **UCompCoordspaceIndex**: Stores the Satellite's index inside the CoordinateSpace, used to access CComps.

 See [CartesianSimple.h](https://github.com/TheOpenSpaceProgram/osp-magnum/blob/master/src/osp/CoordinateSpaces/CartesianSimple.h) for how CoordinateSpace data can be stored